UK vs India Clothing Manufacturing: Full Breakdown

 Structured jacket£55–£90£18–£32India ~63% lower

 One Silk Routes process we apply when reviewing India as a sourcing option for clients: we build a full landed cost model before any factory contact.
-That means adding 12% import duty, sea freight (typically £0.60–£1.20 per unit), customs broker fees, and third-party QC costs before comparing with a UK domestic quote.
-In our experience, brands that skip this step consistently underestimate total India costs by 20–30%.
+That now means adding sea freight (typically £0.60–£1.20 per unit), customs broker fees, and third-party QC costs before comparing with a UK domestic quote.
+Until very recently, that model also had to include 12% import duty, but that’s the part that’s about to change significantly, covered in detail below.

-If you want to understand how UK unit costs are structured against offshore comparisons, our manufacturing services page gives an honest breakdown.
+If you want to understand how UK unit costs are structured against offshore comparisons, our UK manufacturing cost breakdown gives an honest breakdown.

 Production StageUK ManufacturerIndian Factory (Tirupur)